makerdao/community/governance-exercises/interpretation-exercise-01.md

 Situation D: Aligned Delegate Pay Reduction

 Interpretation: Due to a considerable reduction in Aligned Delegate pay, all Delegates resign from their positions.
+While the example sounds extreme, this may be the intended consequence of an author's proposal, rather than an unintended consequence or mistake.

-Response: I would interpret this situation as a consequence of intended outcomes related to the pay reduction, unlikely to produce an urgent poll under 12.1.
+Response: I interpreted this situation as a consequence of intended outcomes related to the pay reduction, unlikely to produce an urgent poll under 12.1.
 While the statute primarily addresses unintended consequences and mistakes, this situation might require a broader interpretation (perhaps the reduction is a typo, for instance).
 I would engage with the community through forum posts and discussions to assess the situation's implications and potential solutions before considering a Governance Poll.

 In summary, section 12.1 empowers Governance Facilitators to address unintended consequences or mistakes, enabling timely corrections through Governance Polls.
 I would actively engage with the community, initiate polls when necessary, and leverage forum discussions to ensure the MakerDAO ecosystem's stability.